-- Press the button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names". - The Uconnect® Phone will play the names of all the phonebook entries, including the downloaded phonebook entries, if available. - To call one of the names in the list, press the w button during the playing of the desired name, and say "Call".
+- Press the button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names." - The Uconnect® Phone will play the names of all the phonebook entries, including the downloaded phonebook entries, if available. - To call one of the names in the list, press the we button during the playing of the desired name, and say "Call."

-• After confirmation, the phonebook entries will be NOTE: The user can also exercise "Edit" or "Delete" operations at this point.
+NOTE: The user can also exercise "Edit" or "Delete" operations at this point.